Introduction

 Generating coverage bedGraph files for CATaDa

-As of v1.5.3, the --just_coverage flag will output binned coverage tracks (in RPM, reads per million mapped reads, by default) for individual BAM or FASTQ files and exit (i.e. no ratio files will be generated).
-To generate ratios and output coverage files, use the --coverage flag instead.
+As of v1.6, the --catada command-line option will output binned coverage tracks (in RPM, reads per million mapped reads, by default) for individual BAM or FASTQ files and exit (i.e. no ratio files will be generated).
+(Earlier versions provided the same functionality with the --just_coverage flag, which is still present and works identically to --catada.)

-Processing ChIP-seq data
+Processing ChIP-seq or CUT&RUN data

 Other options